ckapucu/cltv-prediction/README.md

 ## Requirements

-To run this python code, you will need to add the following modules to your environment.
+To run this python code, you will need to add the following module to your environment.

 `lifetimes`
-`sqlalchemy`
-`pymysql`
-`mysql-connector-python`

-You can install these modules with `pip install <module_name>`
+You can install these modules with `pip install lifetimes`